Esperanza Andrade: Texas Secretary of State

 She vacated the secretary of state's office on November 23, 2012, after nearly four-and-a-half years on the job.
 She was the sixth and longest-serving Texas Secretary of State and the second of three women in the post under Perry.
-Andrade is the first Hispanic woman to have served as the Texas Secretary of State.
-However, two Hispanic men, Roy Barrera, Sr., of San Antonio and Henry Cuellar, now a U.S. representative from Laredo, held the position briefly in 1968 and 2001, respectively.
+Andrade is the first Hispanic woman to have served as the Texas Secretary of State and the third Hispanic person overall, following Roy Barrera Sr. and Henry Cuellar, who is currently serving as the U.S. representative for Texas's 28th congressional district.

 On November 27, 2012, Perry appointed John Thomas Steen, Jr., also of San Antonio, to succeed Andrade as secretary of state.
 He is an attorney who previously served on the Texas Public Safety Commission and the Texas Alcoholic Beverage Commission.
 Steen contributed $56,000 to Perry's past gubernatorial campaigns.